filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    Once you've done that try running `go version` again.
 If you're still facing issues, head over to the [official Go documnetation](https://golang.org/doc/install) for further support.
    :::

-1. Go should now be installed.
+1. With Go installed, you can move onto building and installing Lotus.

 ### Build and install Lotus